 Arney, J. D. 2019a.
 What is a Nelder plot and why do we care.
 Forest Biometrics Research Institute, E-Forester note dated February 22, 2019.

 Arney, J. D. 2019b.
 Update for Nelder spreadsheet calculations.
 Email sent to Tim Drake and others dated June 28, 2019.

 Barry, Ronald P. 2013.
 Nelder plots.
 10.1002/9780470057339.van009.pub2.
 Encyclopedia of Environmetrics.

 Newton, M. J., Cole, E. C., and Arney, J. D. 2018.
 Nelder Plot Designs for Growth Models—Preliminary Results.
 Forest Biometrics Research Institute Annual Meeting, November 14, 2018.
 Portland, Oregon.

-Dr. Jim Arney and Dr. Dan Opalach are FBRI forest biometricians, and Mr. Brock Purvis provides technical support services to FBRI member organizations.
+Dr. Jim Arney and Dr. Dan Opalach are FBRI forest biometricians and provide technical support services to FBRI member organizations.